ellenuttley/bedtime-bard/README.md

 ## How to Use 🛠️
 1. To run the flask app :
--
-To make sure that your environment is set up correctly for our app to run, please follow these instructions:

-Make sure that you have got a virtual environment activated - I think that sometimes pycharm asks you if you want to activate an environment?
-If so, say yes.

-Otherwise, to get into a virtual environment: in the terminal, make sure that you are in the project-for-CFG folder, and then type these commands (one at a time):
+- Make sure that you are in the project-for-CFG folder, and then type these commands into the terminal (one at a time):
 $ python -m venv venv
 $ source venv/bin/activate